Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 await flagsmithClient.getFeatureFlags(reload: true) // fetch updates from api
 ```

-if you prefer async initialization then you should use
+If you prefer async initialization then you can use:

 ```dart
 import 'package:flagsmith/flagsmith.dart';